Roohparvar/irAEsProject/README.md

 ## Part 2: Adding the New Dataset (GSE206299):
 In this section, we followed the same approach as in the second step of Part 1 of the project; however, this time, the analyses were performed on the GSE206299 dataset.

+---
+---
+---

+## Part 3: Integration of All 52 Samples Collected in Parts 1 and 2:
+In this section, we applied the same analytical approach used in Parts 1 and 2 of the project.
+However, this time, the analyses were conducted on all 52 samples combined.